apache/openwhisk-cli/notes.md

 ## Thoughts

+Review other python cli commands that are not listed in swagger doc (e.g. namespaces, sdk )

+---
+What does "clean" do ??

+---

 **Where does "namespace" come from??**
 - Look at where the client gets it from.  may have to be config'd